github/docs/content/authentication/troubleshooting-ssh/error-ssh-add-illegal-option----k.md

 ---
-title: 'Error: ssh-add: illegal option -- K'
+title: 'Error: ssh-add: illegal option -- apple-use-keychain'
 intro: 'This error means your version of `ssh-add` does not support macOS keychain integration, which allows you to store your passphrase in the keychain.'
 redirect_from:
   - /articles/error-ssh-add-illegal-option-k
   - /articles/error-ssh-add-illegal-option----k
   - /github/authenticating-to-github/error-ssh-add-illegal-option----k
   - /github/authenticating-to-github/troubleshooting-ssh/error-ssh-add-illegal-option----k
+  - /articles/error-ssh-add-illegal-option-apple-use-keychain
+  - /articles/error-ssh-add-illegal-option----apple-use-keychain
+  - /github/authenticating-to-github/error-ssh-add-illegal-option----apple-use-keychain
+  - /github/authenticating-to-github/troubleshooting-ssh/error-ssh-add-illegal-option----apple-use-keychain
 versions:
   fpt: '*'
   ghes: '*'